 - Program type and emphasis tends to vary by program, so students may want to consider what specialty, if any, they want to pursue and if a specific program is best suited for them.

-Nearly all makeup programs with a special effects focus are available through private, for-profit beauty schools and makeup academies, which award certificates upon completion.
-However, students may also learn to apply special effects makeup through the theatre departments of some community colleges and 4-year colleges and universities.
+- Considering that most makeup programs with a special effects focus are available through private, for-profit schools and award certificates upon completion, students may also learn to apply special effects makeup through the theater departments of some community colleges and 4-year colleges and universities.